Brutal [Meta]Introduction to Dependent Types in Agda

 ⊥-elim₀ x = ⊥-elim x

-Agda has records, which work very much like newtype declarations in Haskell, i.e. they are datatypes with a single constructor that is not stored.
+Agda has records, which work very much like newtype declarations in Haskell, i.e. they are datatypes with a single constructor [the tag for which is not stored in memory].

 record Pair (A B : Set) : Set where